onyx-platform/onyx-java/docs/readme/expanded_use_example.md

 ```

 <br><br>
-Notice that this test class extends *OnyxFn*, which is required when using pure Java objects with Onyx-Java.
+Notice that this test class extends <em>OnyxFn</em>, which is required when using pure Java objects with Onyx-Java.
 Also notice the other requirements for user classes used as tasks -
 <ul>
-<li>The overridden constructor, which calls the *OnyxFn* super constructor</li>
+<li>The overridden constructor, which calls the <em>OnyxFn</em> super constructor</li>
 <li>The constructor argument, which must be an IPersistentMap containing constructor arguments</li>
-<li>The consumeSegment method, which overrides an abstract method from *OnyxFn*</li>
+<li>The consumeSegment method, which overrides an abstract method from <em>OnyxFn</em></li>
 <li>consumeSegment must take an IPersistentMap and return either a PersistentVector of IPersistentMaps or a single IPersistentMap</li>
 </ul>
 <br>
 In this simple case, consumeSegment simply passes through the input - in practice, this method can do literally anything with the input segments,
 as long as it conforms to the input/output requirements.
 I.e., it can call other classes, create new/unused data, etc.
 <br><br>
 Going back to the single-java-test clojure test function, we see that the inputs (input segments) are passed as a PersistentVector.
-This is how *JobBuilder*
+This is how <em>JobBuilder</em>
 consumes input segments in its two job running methods.
 Both of these are similar - in this example, we are using the method that runs the job and collects outputs:
 <br><br>